DavidWatibini/instagram/README.md

 # INSTAGRAM

-This is Photo Gallery built in python that allows users to view their favorite Photos.
+This is Photo Gallery built in python that allows users to view and share their favorite Photos.

 ## Author name